 About the Lectures

-The Hughes Preaching Lecture Series (HPLS) is an annual forum for a prominent pastor or scholar gives a series of lectures on our campus which either address the subject of preaching or in some indirect but significant way resource faithful and effective Christian preaching.
+The Hughes Preaching Lecture Series is an annual forum for a prominent pastor or scholar to give a series of lectures on our campus which either address the subject of preaching or in some indirect but significant way resource faithful and effective Christian preaching.
 They may be offered by a preacher regarding that sacred task or they may be given by someone from another field of expertise to help illumine and enhance the work of preachers in fulfilling their divine calling.
-The event includes a series of four lectures with time for discussion.
-These lectures are held in the Pamplin Chapel.

-The lectures were established in 2017 in honor of the generous support of Robbie Hughes to Reformed Theological Seminary’s preparation of future preachers via the establishment of the Hughes Institute of Pastoral Excellence.
-For information on the Hughes and the Hughes Scholarships available to select students, visit this webpage.
+The lectures were established in 2017 in honor of the generous support of Robbie Hughes to Reformed Theological Seminary’s preparation of future preachers via the establishment of the Hughes Institute for Pastoral Excellence.
+For information on the Hughes Initiative and the Hughes Scholarships available to select students, visit this webpage.

 To listen to past lectures, select the year you would like to hear.

 How Can a Biblical Sermon Be So Boring?
 Preaching Christ Faithfully and Effectively

 RTS Orlando is pleased to welcome Dr. Nigel Biggar to deliver the 2023 Hughes Preaching Lectures on October 4, 2023.
 Dr. Biggar serves as Regius Professor of Moral Theology at Oxford.
 All are welcome to attend the lecture and to join Dr. Biggar for a Q&A luncheon (please register here).
 The schedule for the series is as follows: